Calvin-Data-Science/cs375-376-public/content/project/_index.md

 ### Reflection

-Write, individually, about a page on:
+Write an individual reflection (about a page or should suffice) discussing:

 1. What was your role or contribution to the project (if it was a team project)?
 Look at some examples of Author contributions statements, such as [this one](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html#author-contributions).
+2. How does this project fit into your portfolio?
+What **technical skills** do you want it to demonstrate? **What makes it high-quality**?
-2. How you would describe the project in a technical job interview.
+3. How you would describe the project in a technical job interview.
-3. A summary of the main things you learned from the process of doing the project.
+4. A summary of the main things you learned from the process of doing the project.
-4. Superlatives: most fun part? most proud of part? frustrating? surprising? interesting? challenging? rewarding? most useful part of the course for your project?
+5. Superlatives (pick a few): most fun part? most proud of part? frustrating? surprising? interesting? challenging? rewarding? most useful part of the course for your project?
-5. Wishes: what would you do differently next time? advice for someone else doing a similar project? material you wish you had learned in the course?
+6. Wishes: what would you do differently next time? advice for someone else doing a similar project? material you wish you had learned in the course?

-At the end of your report, include a brief summary of how the project demonstrates competency of various skills.
+Also, include a section that lists which *course objectives* you think this project demonstrates; for each one, write a sentence or two about how you think it demonstrates that objective.
+(You can find the course objectives in the syllabus.)

 ### Supporting Material